 What Is 14k Gold Filled Jewelry

-14k Gold filled jewelry is made by bonding 14k gold over a cheaper base metal like brass or copper.
+14k Gold filled meaning is jewelry that is made by coating 14k gold over a cheaper base metal like brass or copper.
 This bonded layer is far thicker than gold plated or gold vermeil which provides more durability and gold like properties to the jewelry item.
 The total weight of gold used is almost 5% of the total weight of the jewelry item.

 Gold Filled vs Solid Gold